-Hannah Palmer Stuns In See Through Bikini At Coachella
+Hannah Palmer Stuns In See-Through Bikini At Coachella

-Coachella is known its out-there outfits, and Hannah Palmer, a Maxim model, did not disappoint.
+Coachella is known for its out-there outfits, and Hannah Palmer, a Maxim model, did not disappoint.
 The 20-year-old Instagram model flaunted her body in a series of sparkling or see-through lingerie sets.

 The model, who is no stranger to sharing revealing shots of herself, took some snaps of her outfits at Coachella to share with her nearly 600,000 followers.